NorthMcCormick/Polyonic/README.md

 # Credits

 This application was built using the <a href="https://github.com/szwacz/electron-boilerplate/blob/master/README.md">Electron Boilerplate Project</a> for scaffolding out the Electron application, the <a href="http://electron.atom.io/">Electron Framework</a> for creating desktop apps and <a href="http://ionicframework.com/">Ionic 2</a> for the UI and creating Native Mobile Applications, Progressive Mobile Web Applications and Web Applications.
+The original <a href="https://github.com/paulsutherland/Polyonic">polyonic</a> repo that helped kick start this.

 # Todo